zeitwork/zeitwork/internal/reconciler/README.md

 The reconciler runs in a continuous loop, ensuring that the system converges to its desired state by:

+- Initializing infrastructure (regions and load balancers) on first startup
 - Verifying domain ownership via DNS
 - Managing deployment lifecycle transitions
 - Monitoring build timeouts
 - Maintaining a pool of ready VMs

+### Startup Initialization

+When the reconciler starts, it automatically:

+1. **Checks for existing regions**: Queries the database for any configured regions
+2. **Creates default region if none exist**: If no regions are found, creates a default region in Hetzner location "nbg1" (Nuremberg)
+3. **Creates load balancer**: Each region requires a load balancer for routing traffic to VMs.
+The reconciler creates a Hetzner Load Balancer (type `lb11`) with:
+   - Public IPv4 and IPv6 addresses
+   - Automatic management labels
+   - Association with the region's location

+This ensures the system is ready to create and manage VMs immediately after startup, without requiring manual infrastructure provisioning.

 ## Architecture